-The course runs over 8-weeks (plus a break for Christmas!), with a small group in weekly two-hour sessions starting at 10.00.
+The course runs over 8-weeks (plus a break for school half-term), with a small group in weekly two-hour sessions starting at 10.00.
 It’s supported by providing audio meditation practises and written material for use at home.
 It’s based on the eight week courses MBCT and MBSR (see below for more detail on this).

 I would wholeheartedly recommend this course, it was hugely enlightening experience, all that I learn I will take forward to enrich my life and those around me.
 The best thing I have every done just for me.

 Regular mindfulness practise has been shown many times to be beneficial to most of those who practise, building resilience, enhancing well-being, reducing stress, and improving focus and clarity at work and at home.
 It has shown to help us become more aware of the often illogical patterns our thinking mind is drawn into, providing approaches to take back the control we think we should have.

 Like any skill, mindfulness requires practise – and this will be your main task as an attendee, practising the mindfulness exercises most days.
 You will be provided with guided audio meditation recordings which can be listened to either over the internet, or by downloading to your favourite mobile device.

 Venue: Renewal Centre, Church Road, Swallowfield, RG7 1TJ